anmoljagetia/Flatabulous/README.md

 sudo apt-get install ubuntu-tweak
 ```

-or heading over to their website, downloading the .deb file (recommended).
+or head over to their website, downloading the .deb file (recommended).

 ## 1. Using the .deb file for Debian, Ubuntu and derivatives (Recommended)

 Download the .deb file from [here](https://github.com/anmoljagetia/Flatabulous/releases/latest), double click to open with Ubuntu Software Center and click on install.
 Than install the theme using ubuntu-tweak.

 ## 2. Using the noobslab PPA